 In addition to the above, the Committee, at least annually, reviews executive compensation and benefits of the Named Executive Officers through the use of tally sheets.
 Each tally sheet identifies anticipated dollar amounts for individual components of executive compensation, including base salary, annual incentive, long-term incentive, equity awards, deferred compensation, benefits, perquisites and potential change in control and severance payments.
-The information set forth in the tally sheets is reviewed by the Committee annually.
-Each year's decisions for setting compensation targets for each annual and three-year incentive compensation measuring period are based on our business needs, goals and environment for that year.
+Each year's decisions for setting compensation targets for each annual and three-year incentive compensation measuring period are based on the Committee's evaluation of the Company's business needs, goals and environment for that year.

-Determining the Chief Executive Officer's Compensation - The Committee makes a recommendation to the Board for the Chief Executive Officer's total compensation package.
-The Committee meets in executive session to formulate its recommendation for the Chief Executive Officer's base pay, target annual and long-term incentive compensation and stock based compensation to the Board.
+Determining the CEO's Compensation - The Committee makes a recommendation to the Board for the CEO's total compensation package.
+The Committee meets in executive session to formulate its recommendation for the CEO's base pay, target annual and long-term incentive compensation and stock based compensation to the Board.
 These recommendations are based upon:

-- an evaluation of total compensation made to chief executive officers in the Company's Compensation Peers; - an evaluation of the Chief Executive Officer's performance for the fiscal year conducted by the Committee; - an evaluation of the proposed total compensation of the Chief Executive Officer in comparison to the other Named Executive Officers; and - a comparison of the differential of total compensation made to chief executive officers and executive officers in the Company's Compensation Peers: and - advice from the Consultant to the Committee.
+- an evaluation of total compensation made to chief executive officers by certain of the Company's Compensation Peers; - an evaluation of the CEO performance for the fiscal year conducted by the Committee; - an evaluation of the proposed total compensation of the CEO in comparison to the other Named Executive Officers; and - a comparison of the differential of total compensation made to chief executive officers and executive officers in the Company's Compensation Peers.

-Members of the Committee conduct in-depth interviews with the Chief Executive Officer's direct reports and other executives.
-The evaluation is based upon the Chief Executive Officer's success in achieving his performance commitments, which include financial, strategic and company culture/leadership goals.
+Members of the Committee conduct in-depth interviews with the CEO's direct reports and other executives.
+The evaluation is based upon the CEO's success in achieving his performance commitments, which include financial, strategic and company culture/leadership goals.

-Determining Compensation for Named Executive Officers (Other than the Chief Executive Officer) - The Committee approves the annual compensation (including salary, target annual and long-term incentive compensation, and stock-based compensation) for our Named Executive Officers (excluding Chief Executive Officer), based upon:
+Determining Compensation for Named Executive Officers (Other than the CEO) - The Committee approves the annual compensation (including salary, target annual and long-term incentive compensation, and stock based compensation) for our Named Executive Officers (excluding the CEO), based upon:

-- the executive's scope of responsibilities; - a market competitive assessment of similar roles at Compensation Peers; - internal comparisons to the compensation of other Named Executive Officers, including the Chief Executive Officer; - evaluations of performance for the fiscal year, as submitted by the Chief Executive Officer, and supported by performance evaluation documents, which include feedback from the executive's peers, direct reports and other employees within the executive's division; - the Chief Executive Officer's recommendations for each Named Executive Officer's base pay, incentive compensation and stock based compensation amounts; and - advice from the Consultant to the Committee.
+- the executive's scope of responsibilities; - a market competitive assessment of similar roles at Compensation Peers;

+- internal comparisons to the compensation of other Named Executive Officers, including the CEO; - evaluations of performance for the fiscal year, as submitted by the CEO, and supported by performance evaluation documents, which include feedback from the executive's peers, direct reports and other employees within the executive's division; - the CEO's recommendations for each Named Executive Officer's base pay, incentive compensation and stock based compensation amounts; and - advice from the Consultant to the Committee.

-In fiscal 2007 and for the foreseeable future, base salaries and incentive compensation awards will be reviewed each October, at the regularly scheduled meetings of the Committee and the full Board of Directors.
+In Fiscal 2008, base salaries and incentive compensation awards were reviewed in October 2007, at the regularly scheduled meetings of the Committee and the full Board of Directors.
 Any changes made to the base salaries are generally effective in January of the following year.
 Historically, stock options and other stock grants were generally granted at the October meetings.
-By establishing the meeting schedule and agenda for these grants well in advance, the Company diminished any opportunity for manipulation of exercise prices on option grants, to the extent any recipients were in possession of material non-public information at the time of the meetings.
-No stock options were granted to Named Executive Officers by the Company in fiscal 2007.
+By establishing the meeting schedule and agenda for these grants well in advance, the Company diminished any opportunity for manipulation of exercise prices on option grants, to the extent any recipients were in possession of material nonpublic information at the time of the meetings.
+No stock options were granted to Named Executive Officers by the Company in Fiscal 2008.